kcarlton55/getbc/README.md

 This program's primary responsibilty is to make installing bomcheckgui to a person's local computer easy.
-It creates a virtual environment for bomcheckgui and installs bomcheckgui and its dependencies there, and creates a desktop link to bomcheckgui.
+It creates a virtual environment for bomcheckgui and installs bomcheckgui and its dependencies there, and it creates a desktop link to bomcheckgui.
 It can also check for program upgrades and can uninstall bomcheckgui.
 Note: this program only works on Microsoft Windows, and only works with a standard python installation as compared to a variation of python like the Anaconda